billybimbob/file-share/chunk-peer-to-peer/README.md

 ./scripts/eval-loop.sh
 ```

-#### Directory Structure

-Multiple extra directories were introduced for organization sake.
-All of the folders below are specified to be run with `evaluation.py` and can also be demos for `indexer.py` and `peer.py`:

-Multiple extra directories were introduced for organization sake.
-All of the folders below are specified to be run with `evaluation.py` and can also be demos for `indexer.py` and `peer.py`:

-1. **configs**: some sample configuration files for testing and evaluation
-2. **topology**: sample topology files used for testing and to generate the below output files

 #### Log Folder Naming Convention

 The naming scheme of each of the log folders in each evaluation folder indicates configuration the log was ran with: